On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space

-To conclude this section, in view of what will follow, it is useful to evaluate the explicit form of the regularized kernel on the diagonal.
-Exploiting (\ref{abstractrestatement}) it is easy to see that
+To conclude this section, in view of what follows, it is useful to compute explicitly the form of the regularized kernel of the fermionic projector on the diagonal $x=y$.
+Exploiting (\ref{abstractrestatement}), it follows that

-At this point, using the fact that the function $\mathfrak{g}_\varepsilon$ is assumed to be rotationally invariant, the term involving the matrices $\gamma^i$ vanishes and we get the following result. \begin{proposition} For any $x\in\bR^3$ the doubly-regularized kernel has the following form:
+Exploiting the rotational invariance of the function $\mathfrak{g}_\varepsilon$, we see that the term involving the matrices $\gamma^i$ vanishes. \begin{proposition} For any $x\in\bR^3$, the doubly-regularized kernels read